 A healthy rabbit makes for a wonderful pet.
 Like other pets, though, your bunny must be cared for to avoid serious health conditions.
 Regular trips to the vet and a healthy diet can go a long way to ensure that your bunny stays healthy and happy, but keep an eye out of signs that your rabbit might be sick.

 Like most pets, there are a number of reasons that rabbits get sick.
 They can be exposed to germs, eat something that causes sickness, be genetically predisposed to a condition, or other reasons.
-Because of their status at the low end of the food chain, rabbits typically hide signs of illness—showing weakness put them at risk of becoming prey.
+Because of their status at the low end of the food chain, rabbits typically hide signs of illness.
+Showing weakness put them at risk of becoming prey.
 Of course, your pet probably isn't at risk of being eaten, but you still have to carefully observe it to catch early signs of sickness.
 Some common signs of illness include:

-- Lowered Energy and Appetite: Rabbits show two significant signs of illness: decreased energy (or lethargy) and decreased appetite for both food and water.
-These are vague symptoms, of course, and can indicate any number of illnesses.
+- Lowered energy and appetite: Rabbits show two significant signs of illness: decreased energy (or lethargy) and decreased appetite for both food and water.
+These are vague symptoms and can indicate any number of illnesses.
 Keep track of your rabbit's food and water consumption as it provides a quick way to spot if your pet is having health issues.

-- Missing or Excessive Stools: Rabbit gastrointestinal stasis (RGIS) is a common rabbit illness sign that occurs when the animal stops eating.
-This slows everything down, and the bunny stops dropping stools.
+- Missing or excessive stools: Rabbit gastrointestinal stasis (RGIS) is a common rabbit illness sign that occurs when the animal stops eating.
+This slows everything in the digestive system down and the bunny stops dropping stools.
 GI stasis might be a result of an inadequate appetite, like a lack of fiber, dental issues, or a secondary problem such as liver disease or cancer.
 Diarrhea or loose stools can be a sign of trouble, too, indicating a potential parasitic or bacterial disease.

-- Cold Symptoms: Rabbits can only breathe through their noses, so an upper respiratory tract disease is a serious health problem.
-If it looks like your rabbit is suffering from a cold—nasal discharge, sneezing, coughing, breathing problems, including open mouth breathing—it needs to be seen by a vet ASAP.
+- Cold symptoms: Rabbits can only breathe through their noses, so an upper respiratory tract disease is a serious health problem.
+If it looks like your rabbit is suffering from a cold with symptoms like nasal discharge, sneezing, coughing, breathing problems, including open mouth breathing, it needs to be seen by a vet ASAP.

 It's not entirely possible to prevent illnesses in rabbits.
 Practicing prevention will help.
 Feed them a healthy diet, provide a clean and loving environment, and take care to avoid extreme temperatures.
-Touching their bodies is just as important as monitoring their behavior.
+Touching their bodies is just as important as monitoring their behavior for any illnesses.
 Your hands will let you know about any changes in body condition, and you'll spot lumps or injuries early.
 It's not as time-consuming as you might think.
-Rabbits will quickly adapt to the physical attention, and you'll get used to tending to them.
+Rabbits will quickly adapt to physical attention and you'll get used to tending to them.